PostHog/posthog-zapier/README.md

     ```bash
     npm run push
     ```
-9. Finish by filling in integration details in the [Zapier Platform dashboard](https://zapier.com/app/developer), and don't forget to invite users!
+9. Finish by filling in integration details in the [Zapier Platform dashboard](https://zapier.com/app/developer).
+And don't forget to invite users!

 ## Questions?